 Ask your loved one if he would like you to go with him to his doctor appointments and tests.
 Men often do not like to discuss their health, and your loved one may benefit from your presence as an advocate who can help voice concerns to the doctor.
 Also, knowing more about the disease and the treatment options can help with your input into identifying the necessary care and support that’s needed.
 Be prepared with questions to ask his doctor about the disease and treatment options.
 Find out what kind of side effects may occur after treatment and how they may affect quality of life for him and impact others.

 While trying to cope with the day-to-day physical, emotional and financial challenges that accompany living with prostate cancer, it can be very beneficial for the patient and the spouse/partner/caregiver to talk with others who are having or have had the same experiences.
 As the Chinese proverb says, “To know the path ahead ask someone coming back.”
 Collaborating with your peers can provide emotional support as well as valuable treatment information, advice and tips from others who have “been there and done that.”
 There are many support groups for patients/survivors, spouse/partners and family members of patients with prostate cancer.
-Encourage your loved one to attend a support group meeting, or call the Us TOO prostate cancer toll-free HelpLine at (800) 808-7866.
+Encourage your loved one to attend a support group meeting, join an online support community, or call the Us TOO prostate cancer toll-free HelpLine at (800) 808-7866.

 "A Forum for Her” Support Group for Female Caregivers"

 Because prostate cancer can be a couple’s disease, the woman is often subject to her own concerns in addition to those she shares with her partner.
 A Forum for Her is a regular conference call series (and invitation-only Facebook group) which provides women with important peer-to-peer support.
 CLICK HERE for more information or to register for the call.